Fractional chromatic number, maximum degree and girth: Technical lemmas

 Along this work, we consider two possible families~$\cI$ of independent sets of~$H$, the first one being the whole set~$\cI(H)$ of independent sets of~$H$.
 Note that when~$\cI=\cI(H)$, and~$\lambda\to \infty$, the hard-core distribution converges towards the uniform distribution over the maximum independent sets of~$H$.

 \begin{lemma}[Spatial Markov Property] Given a graph~$H$, and a real~$\lambda>0$, let~$\bI$ be drawn according to the hard-core distribution at fugacity~$\lambda$ over the independent sets~$\cI(H)$ of~$H$.
 Let~$X\subseteq V(H)$ be any given subset of vertices, and~$J$ any possible outcome of~$\bI\setminus X$.
-Then, conditioned on the fact that~$\bI \setminus X = J$, the random independent set~$\bI\cap X$ follows the hard-core distribution at fugacity $\lambda$ over the independent sets of~$H[X\setminus N(J)]$. \end{lemma}
+Then, conditioned on the fact that~$\bI \setminus X = J$, the random independent set~$\bI\cap X$ follows the hard-core distribution at fugacity~$\lambda$ over the independent sets of~$H[X\setminus N(J)]$. \end{lemma}

 The proof of this result is standard and follows from a simple consideration of the marginal probabilities.
+It remains valid when we fix~$\lambda=\infty$, i.e. the uniform distribution over the maximum independent sets of any graph~$H$ has the Spatial Markov Property.
 Things are more complicated with our second choice for~$\cI$, that is the set~$\cIm(H)$ of maximal independent sets of~$H$.
-Indeed, in this setting, one has to make sure that the local outcome of the independent set is compatible with the fact that the global outcome of the independent set is maximal, \emph{i.e.} there remains no uncovered vertices in~$H$.
-This adds a new level of dependency, and we need the extra assumption~\eqref{eq:markov} to be able to handle it.
+Indeed, in this setting, one has to make sure that the local outcome of the independent set is compatible with the fact that the global outcome of the independent set is maximal, i.e. there remains no uncovered vertices in~$H$.
+This adds a new level of dependency, and we need the extra assumption~\eqref{eq:markov} introduced below in Lemma~\ref{lem:markov-max}, to be able to handle it.
 For two disjoint subsets of vertices~$X$ and~$U$ of a graph~$G$, we define~$P^2_X(U)$ to be the set of vertices~$x\in X$ such that there exists a path~$ux'x$ of length~$2$ with~$u\in U$ and~$x'\in X$.
+In symbols, $P^2_X(U)=N\big(N(U)\cap X\big) \cap X$.

 \begin{lemma}[Spatial Markov Property for maximal independent sets] Given a graph~$H$, and a real~$\lambda>0$, let~$\bI$ be drawn according to the hard-core distribution at fugacity~$\lambda$ over the maximal independent sets~$\cIm(H)$ of~$H$.
-Let~$X\subseteq V(H)$ be any given subset of vertices, $J$ any possible outcome of~$\bI\setminus X$, and~$U\coloneqq (V(H)\setminus X) \setminus N[J]$ the set of vertices outside of~$X$ that are uncovered (by~$J$).
+Let~$X\subseteq V(H)$ be any given subset of vertices,~$J$ any possible outcome of~$\bI\setminus X$, and~$U\coloneqq (V(H)\setminus X) \setminus N[J]$ the set of vertices outside of~$X$ that are uncovered (by~$J$).
 Moreover, we assume that